Centennial National Bank: Use as a bank

+The bank was authorized by the Comptroller of the Currency to commence business on January 20, 1876, with capital of $500,000.
+Its first president was Edward A. Rollins, a former Commissioner of Internal Revenue, who served until his death in 1885.

 During the Centennial Exposition, a branch operated on the fairgrounds and handled the collection and accounting of ticket revenues, as well as currency exchange.
+The exposition branch occupied a dedicated 70-by-40-foot building sited near the offices of the Centennial Commission, fronting Belmont Avenue.

-By 1900, the bank remained the only national bank in West Philadelphia, posted profits of $274,392, and was directed by some of Philadelphia's "best known and most reputable business men.
+By 1900, the bank remained the only national bank in West Philadelphia, (Note: A separately chartered "West Philadelphia National Bank" was also operating in the area by at least 1877 and as late as 1911.
+How this squares with Centennial National Bank's contemporary description as the neighborhood's only national bank is unclear from available sources.) posted profits of $274,392, and was directed by some of Philadelphia's "best known and most reputable business men".

+In 1919, the bank's directors voted a ten percent bonus for employees.
+A published statement of condition as of September 15, 1922, listed capital of $500,000 (unchanged since the bank's founding), surplus and undivided profits of about $770,410, national bank note circulation of $200,000, deposits of about $5.55 million, and total resources of about $7.15 million, under cashier Irwin Fisher.

-In 1956, the building came to be occupied by the First Pennsylvania Banking and Trust Company as its "Centennial Branch."
+The Centennial National Bank merged into the Merchants National Bank of Philadelphia on October 1, 1925.
+By 1956, the building came to be occupied by the First Pennsylvania Banking and Trust Company as its "Centennial Branch".
 First Pennsylvania was still listed as the owner in 1965 but by 1971, the building stood vacant and was controlled by the Philadelphia Redevelopment Authority.
+(Note: Available sources do not document how the building passed from the Merchants National Bank to First Pennsylvania Banking and Trust Company between 1925 and 1956.)

 Reuse

-The building was acquired by Drexel University around "the time of the Bicentennial," and was reported in 1986 to be "a dingy maze of Drexel University administrative offices" for which Drexel was trying to find renovation funding.
+The building was acquired by Drexel University around "the time of the Bicentennial"—that is, 1976.
+In 1986, it was reported to be "a dingy maze of Drexel University administrative offices" while the university sought money to renovate it.
 The plan was to turn it into a museum.
-Instead, after a renovation, it was rededicated in 2002 as the "Paul Peck Alumni Center," to house the university's alumni relations center, meeting spaces, and an art gallery showing pieces from the university art collection.
+Instead, after a renovation, it was rededicated in 2002 as the "Paul Peck Alumni Center", to house the university's alumni relations center, meeting spaces, and an art gallery showing pieces from the university art collection.

 Drexel used the bank in 2012 to host an exhibit of Frank Furness' commercial architecture.